-Eye irritation.
+2. Eye irritation.
 Gusty wind stirs up dirt and dust that can irritate a horse’s eyes.
 Conjunctivitis, the inflammation of the tissues surrounding the eyeball, commonly results when a horse rubs his eyes in response to windblown irritants.
 Again, a windbreak reduces this hazard, but a fly mask is even better, providing mobile protection during gusty weather.

 Click here to learn about winter shelters for pastured horses.

 Don’t miss out!
-With the free weekly EQUUS newsletter, you’ll get the latest horse health information delivered right to your in basket!
+Get the latest horse health information delivered right to your in basket with the free weekly EQUUS newsletter!
 If you’re not already receiving the EQUUS newsletter, click here to sign up.
 It’s *free*!